C-Research/c4aRs/README.md

 # c4aRs

-This package is a convenient location for R resources for C4ADS analysts.
+This package is a convenient location for R resources to be used by C4ADS analysts.

 ## Installation